XukunXiang/ComputationalPhysicsMSU/Notes/README.md

 		4. Linker --> General --> Additional Library Directioies: The path for the LAPACK and BLAS files
 			- Armadillo provides those files, you can find them in the `examples\lib_win64`
 			- it may look like `C:\Users\YOURUSERNAME\Documents\armadillo-6.500.4\examples\lib_win64`
+		5. Linker --> Input --> Additional Dependecies: add `blas_win64_MT.lib` and `lapack_win64_MT.lib`
 4. Include the `armadillo` header file and use the namespace arma:: in your source code
 	- `#include "armadillo"`
 	- `using namespace arma;`
 5. Choose **x64**, then click the green "Play" button and give it a try
 	- Choose **x64**, otherwise it cannot find "armadillo"
 	- It will probably said that "The program can't start because blas_win64_MT.dll is missing".
 DON'T PANIC.
-This means you are on the right dirction!
+This means you are on the right track!
 6. Copy the `blas_win64_MT.dll` and `lapack_win64_MT.dll` from the `examples\lib_win64` to the directory that contains your EXE file.
 In my case, it looks like `C:\Users\YOURUSERNAME\Documents\Visual Studio 2015\Projects\ArmaDemo\x64\Debug`
-7. Click the green "Play" button and __Finally__ Aramadillo is now working for your program.
+7. Go back to Visual Studio and click the green "Play" button. __Finally__, Aramadillo is now working for your program.

 ###For Linux[HPCC]
 - Since hpcc do not load `blas` and `lapack` by default, we need to load corresponding modules before we can compile.